CarlosLopezR/CarlosLopezR/README.md

 - 👯 I’m looking to collaborate on **NASA/Space X/Science Related Stuff or anything that will contribute to humankind development i can do for free.**

-- 👨‍💻 All of my projects are available at [https://www.clopez.dev/](https://www.clopez.dev/)
+- 👨‍💻 A showcase of my skills can be (my portfolio): [https://www.clopez.dev/](https://www.clopez.dev/)

 - 📝 I regularly write articles on [https://www.linkedin.com/in/clopezhond](https://www.linkedin.com/in/clopezhond)